ErikDB87/tado-manual-control/README.md

 * token_file_path = 'refresh_token.json'   # The path of the json file where the Tado refresh token is stored.
 * sheets_dir = "schedule-sheets"           # The directory in which you want to store the sheets.
 ```

+If you're using the script in openHAB (https://community.openhab.org/t/very-partial-tado-binding-alternative/166355), make sure to use the **absolute** path for `token_file_path` (e.g. `'/var/lib/openhab/bin/python/tado-manual-control/refresh_token.json'`).
+Otherwise the script might not find it.

 ## API calls
 I started working on this before tado came up with its idiotic idea to limit API calls to 100 per day.
 But I was almost done, so I finished it anyway.
 The script makes API calls: